DakshinGowda/DataScience-Projects/README.md

-# Data Science Portfolio and Machine Learning Portfolio
+# Data Science and Machine Learning Portfolio
 This repository containing a portfolio of data science projects I've done in the Master's program, self-learning and collabration with datascience enthusiast.

 Tools : NumPy, Pandas, Seaborn, Matplotlib, Plotly, scikit-learn, Scipy.